The Servant of Two Masters: Act 1

-The play opens with the engagement party between Clarice and Silvio, the daughter and son of Pantaloon (also spelled Pantalone) and Doctor Lombardi respectively.
-However, their celebration is cut short by the arrival of the exceptionally quirky and comical Harlequin (known in English also as Truffaldino, which can be translated into English as Fraudolent), the servant of Clarice's supposedly deceased former fiancé, Federigo Rasponi.
+The play opens with the engagement party between Clarice and Silvio, the daughter and son of Pantalone (also spelled Pantaloon) and Doctor Lombardi respectively.
+However, their celebration is cut short by the arrival of the exceptionally quirky and comical Harlequin (known in English as Truffaldino, which can be translated as "Fraudulent"), the servant of Clarice's supposedly deceased former fiancé, Federigo Rasponi.
 He reveals that Federigo is alive and wishes to renew his engagement, something Pantalone agrees to due to his money.
 Upon Federigo's entrance, it soon becomes apparent that 'Federigo' is actually his sister, Beatrice, disguised as her dead brother in search of the man who killed him, Florindo, who is also her lover.
 Her brother forbade her to marry Florindo, and died defending his sister's honor.
 She intends to go through with the engagement to Clarice, take the dowry money, locate Florindo, and flee.
-Brighella, a former acquaintance of the Rasponi's, is the only one to realize the deception, but keeps Beatrice's secret.
+Brighella, a former acquaintance of the Rasponis', is the only one to realize the deception, but keeps Beatrice's secret.

-Harlequin soon meets Florindo, who has escaped to Venice, and talks his way in to also being a servant for him, with the intention of getting an extra dinner.
-Unaware they are searching for one another, Harlequin attempts to hide his involvement, despite the difficulty arising from them both staying at Brighella's inn.
-Silvio, determined to defeat "Federigo" and marry Clarice, asks Harlequin for his master, only for confusion to arise when he fetches Florindo instead.
-Harlequin invents a fake friend of his - "Pasqual" - as a reason for multiple confusions involving letters, resulting in him reading out a letter intended for Beatrice to Florindo and giving him Clarice's dowry money also intended for Beatrice.
+Truffaldino soon meets Florindo, who has escaped to Venice, and talks his way in to also being a servant for him, with the intention of getting an extra dinner.
+Unaware they are searching for one another, Truffaldino attempts to hide his involvement, despite the difficulty arising from them both staying at Brighella's inn.
+Silvio, determined to defeat "Federigo" and marry Clarice, asks Truffaldino for his master, only for confusion to arise when he fetches Florindo instead.
+Truffaldino invents a fake friend of his - "Pasqual" - as a reason for multiple confusions involving letters, resulting in him reading out a letter intended for Beatrice to Florindo and giving him Clarice's dowry money also intended for Beatrice.
 This leads Beatrice to believe something has happened to her money despite Pantalone's insistence it was all sent correctly.

 Meanwhile, Clarice is distraught over Pantalone's decision to marry her to "Federigo" and refuses to speak to Beatrice, causing her to reveal her true identity.
 Clarice immediately changes her mind about Beatrice and agrees to help her, only for their new friendship to be mistaken as a willingness to marry.